How To: Starting a White Springtail Feeder Culture on Clay - MI Beneficials

 Feeding

 We recommend feeding with something that is fine, dried powder and is not raw food material (Checkout Our Springtail SuperFood).
 We load our food into a spice jar which allows for easy distribution and air-tight storage.
-We slightly adjust our feeding based on the size of the Springtail population, but only by a shake or two of the spice jar.
+We slightly adjust our feeding based on the size of the Springtail population.
+For a starting population of say 25 - 100 springtails, you want less than 1/8 a teaspoon of starting food.
+If you have a bustling culture like the one pictured then it would be more like a full teaspoon of food.

 If you notice food particles left from the previous feeding, we recommend waiting another day or two to feed, or until those particles disappear.
 Small food particles will disappear relatively quickly which is another reason we use a powdered food.